-What exactly is a Data Management Plan (DMP)?
-How useful would a DMP be for you and what are the resources available for you to create one?
-This session will provide an introduction to demystify what a DMP exactly is, why it matters and how it is not rocket science for you to prepare one.
+What is exactly a Data Management Plan (DMP)?
+To what extent would a DMP be useful for you and what are the resources available for you to create one?
+This session will provide an introduction to demystify what is a DMP exactly, why does it matter and how it is not rocket science for you to prepare one.